vyanky1227/Autonav/README.md

-# AutoNav: Find Your Way with Ease
+# AutoNav: Fest & Flicks

 AutoNav is a user-friendly navigation app that helps users find their way easily.
 This project utilizes Retrofit, Coroutines, Jetpack Compose, Material3 libraries, and Geocoder for fetching the user's location.